fbraza/BrazLog/_posts/2021-06-09-modern-python-part1.md

 ## Acknowledgments

-This article was first published in Adaltas [blog](https://www.adaltas.com/en/articles/)and kindly review by the CEO David Worms and one consultant Barthelemy NGOM.
+This article was first published in Adaltas [blog](https://www.adaltas.com/en/articles/) and kindly reviewed by the CEO David Worms and one consultant Barthelemy NGOM.